Blockdaemon/agave-snapshot-gossip-client/README.md

 See [example-config.toml](example-config.toml) for details.

-If you are behind a NAT or firewall, this will only work if the gossip and RPC ports are forwarded to you.
+If you are behind a NAT or firewall, this will only work if the gossip (UDP 8001) and RPC (TCP 8899) ports are forwarded to you by whoever is listening on `public_ip`.
-If they are not, you will need UPNP support on your NAT router and you'll have to `enable_upnp`.
+If traffic is not sent to you, and you use NAT, you will need UPNP support on your NAT router and you'll have to `enable_upnp`.

+Note that STUN is not recommended.
+You should likely provide your known `public_ip` explicitly.

 ### Default Values